ros2/ros2_documentation/source/Tutorials/Intermediate/Tf2/Learning-About-Tf2-And-Time-Cpp.rst

 ----------

 In previous tutorials, we recreated the turtle demo by writing a :doc:`tf2 broadcaster <Writing-A-Tf2-Broadcaster-Cpp>` and a :doc:`tf2 listener <Writing-A-Tf2-Listener-Cpp>`.
-We also learned how to :doc:`add a new frame to the transformation tree <./Adding-A-Frame-Cpp>` and learned how tf2 keeps track of a tree of coordinate frames.
+We also learned how to :doc:`add a new frame to the transformation tree <Adding-A-Frame-Cpp>` and learned how tf2 keeps track of a tree of coordinate frames.
 This tree changes over time, and tf2 stores a time snapshot for every transform (for up to 10 seconds by default).
 Until now we used the ``lookupTransform()`` function to get access to the latest available transforms in that tf2 tree, without knowing at what time that transform was recorded.
 This tutorial will teach you how to get a transform at a specific time.